0hStormy/Arashi/DESIGN.md

 # Arashi Design Guidelines

-**These Guidelines are still in-progress and aren't sued by Arashi yet!**
+**These Guidelines are still in-progress and aren't used by Arashi yet!**

 If you want to make icons for Arashi, there are some guidelines to follow to make a good looking icon.
 While the guidelines aren't super strict, you should still folow them to maintain icon quality.